Skip to Content

 • 10 am – 12 am – 7 days per week.

 The tram is rarely crowded and offers the comfort of air conditioning.
-If you don’t mind walking but want to avoid the heat, there is also an enclosed walkway that also connects the three resorts.
+If you don’t mind walking but want to avoid the heat, there is also an enclosed walkway that connects the three resorts.

-This tram is especially handy for those staying at Luxor, Delano, and Mandalay Bay that want to move north towards the action on the Strip.
+This tram is especially handy for those staying at Luxor, Delano, and Mandalay Bay who want to move north towards the action on the Strip.
 The tram terminates at the intersection of Tropicana and Las Vegas Boulevard which is comprised of MGM Grand, Excalibur, New York New York, and Tropicana.

 Stops can be found at Excalibur right next to the Strip, outside in front of Luxor’s sphinx, and inside Mandalay Bay.